 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it, as I’ve had to use it many times in the past.
 I’ve been using World Nomads for ten years.
 My favorite companies that offer the best service and value are:

 Looking for the best companies to save money with?

 Check out my resource page for the best companies to use when you travel!
-I list all the ones I use — and I think they will help you too!
+I list all the ones I use to save money when I travel — and I think they will help you too!

-Looking for more information on visiting Europe?
+Looking for more information on visiting Seattle?

-Check out my in-depth destination guide to Europe with more tips on what to see and do, costs, ways to save, and much, much more!
+Check out my in-depth destination guide to Seattle with more tips on what to see and do, costs, ways to save, and much, much more!